michelg10/build-a-bot/3 - The Liu Idea Bar.md

 ---

-Now let's draw upon what we've learned in the previous section and add a Inputs Text block to collect the user's name, noting to save it in a variable (this time, feel free to name the variable whatever name you please!):
+Now let's draw upon what we've learned in the previous section and add an Inputs Text block to collect the user's name, noting to save it in a variable (this time, feel free to name the variable whatever name you please!):

 ![3-partial-name-collection](3-partial-name-collection.png)